The Frighteners: Development

+Filming

 Jackson decided to film The Frighteners entirely in New Zealand.
 Zemeckis and Universal agreed on the condition that Jackson made New Zealand look similar to the Midwestern United States.
 Principal photography began on May 14, 1995, and lasted until November 16, which is one of the longest shooting schedules ever approved by Universal Pictures.
 Six weeks into the shoot, cinematographer Alun Bollinger had a serious car accident.
 His replacement, John Blick, later alternated duties with Bollinger for much of the rest of the shoot.
 Location shooting primarily included Wellington and three weeks spent in Lyttelton.
 Interior scenes were compiled at Camperdown Studios in Miramar.

 Visual effects

-Jackson's Weta Digital created the visual effects, which included computer-generated imagery, as well as scale models (which were necessary to make Lyttelton look American), prosthetic makeup and practical effects with help from Weta Workshop.
+Weta Digital created the visual effects and animation, which included CGI, as well as scale models (which were necessary to make Lyttelton look American), prosthetic makeup and practical effects with help from Weta Workshop.
 Visual effects supervisor Richard Taylor explained that effects work on The Frighteners was complex due to Weta's inexperience with computer technology in the mid-1990s.
 Prior to this film, Weta worked largely with physical effects.
 With so many ghosts among its main cast, The Frighteners required more digital effects shots than almost any movie made up till that time.
 For a special effects company that had been in existence less than three years, the eighteen-month period for completing The Frighteners was largely stressful.
 Some shots were handled by a small New Zealand company called Pixel Perfect, many of whose employees would eventually join Weta Digital.
 Rick Baker was hired to design the prosthetic makeup for The Judge, portrayed by John Astin (the detachable jawbone was later added digitally).
 However, Baker was not able to apply Astin's five hours of makeup due to his commitment on The Nutty Professor.
 Makeup artist Brian Penikas (Pirates of the Caribbean trilogy, Indiana Jones and the Kingdom of the Crystal Skull) fulfilled Baker's duties.